Fl. R. Juv. P. 8.415

 (7) The court must enter a written order on the conclusion of the review hearing including a statement of the facts, those findings it was directed to determine by law, a determination of the future course of the proceedings, and the date, time, and place of the next hearing.

-(8) When a young adult is in extended foster care, each judicial review order shall provide that the department has placement and care responsibility for the young adult.
-When a young adult is in extended foster care, the court shall enter an order at least every 12 months that includes a finding of whether the department has made reasonable efforts to finalize the permanency plan currently in effect.
+(8) When a young adult is in extended foster care, each judicial review order must provide that the department has placement and care responsibility for the young adult.
+When a young adult is in extended foster care, the court must enter an order at least every 12 months that includes a finding of whether the department has made reasonable efforts to finalize the permanency plan currently in effect.

 (1) When a child is returned to the parents, the court must not terminate its jurisdiction over the child until 6 months after the return.
 Based on a report of the department and any other relevant factors, the court must then determine whether jurisdiction should be continued or terminated.
 If its jurisdiction is to be terminated, it must enter an order to that effect.
 The court must retain jurisdiction over a child if the child is placed in the home with a parent or caregiver with an in-home safety plan and such safety plan remains necessary for the child to reside safely in the home.